SAURABHBANE0212/Customized-Virtual-File-System/README.md

 <h3 align="left">Description</h3>
 - In this project we emulate all data structure which are used by operating system to manage File system oriented task.
 - As the name suggest its virtual because we maintain all record in Primary storage.
+- In this Project we create all Data Structure which required for File Subsystem as Inode, Inode Table, File Table, UAREA, User File Descripter(UFDT), Super Block, Disk Inode List Block, Data Block, Boot Block etc.